PavanRangani/docs/docs/prd/incentive-stock/grant.md

 ### UX Rule

-- Only Disposed grant can be restored
+- Only Disposed grant can be restored.
 - For `Stock Grant` type of incentive stock
   - Show `Restore` action in vertmore.
   - On click, restored that grant.
 - For other types of incentive stock
-  - When a user performs the `Undo` action in any of the vesting schedules, the grant is considered as an `Active ` grant and its moved from `Dispose` tab to `Active` tab.
+  - When a user performs `Undo` or `Edit Exerciese` or `Edit Vested Details` action in any of the vesting schedules, the grant is considered as an `Active ` grant and its moved from `Dispose` tab to `Active` tab.

 ### UI Rule